Ocelot-Social-Community/Ocelot-Social/README.md

 #### General Installation of Docker

-There are [sevaral ways to install Docker CE](https://docs.docker.com/install/) on your computer or server.
+There are [several ways to install Docker CE](https://docs.docker.com/install/) on your computer or server.

  * [install Docker Desktop on macOS](https://docs.docker.com/docker-for-mac/install/)
  * [install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)